gprolcastelo/scratchmedulloblastoma/README.md

     ```

 ## Usage
 After setting up the environment, you can start using the scripts provided in the repository.
-The main pipeline script is `pipeline_nonhpc.sh`, which runs the entire analysis pipeline.
+The main pipeline script is `pipeline.sh`, which runs the entire analysis pipeline.

 ## Reproducing Results
 To reproduce the results, follow these steps: